 Planning for the end will also help you to increase value into your business ensuring that it looks favourable to potential buyers.

 Sometimes external circumstances such as an illness, death, political changes, or a global pandemic can alter your plans.
 Having an exit strategy in place allows you to be more adaptable to any unexpected changes reducing the impact of adverse influences.
 It is also flexible enough to embrace new opportunities to add value to the business.

-At hgkc, we like to say that it is never too late to start your business exit plan.
+At hgkc, we like to say that it is never too early to start your business exit plan.
 Ideally you should aim to begin three to five years before your exit, as the time to leave comes closer the more detailed this plan needs to be.

 Do you want to walk away from your business with nothing?
 Many business owners put their heart and soul into their companies, working a lifetime to get to where they are, however, they often fail to think about what happens to all that hard work when they choose to leave.

 Start your exit plan now and you can: